Hydrogen Doping Induced $p_x\pm ip_y$ Triplet Superconductivity in Quasi-One-Dimensional K$_2$Cr$_3$As$_3$: The -wave superconductivity

 \section{The $p_x\pm ip_y$-wave superconductivity}

 The leading pairing symmetry in Fig. \ref{lambda} is $p_z$-wave in most doping levels we considered, and $(p_x,p_y)$-wave leading only in a very narrow doping level while its $T_c$ is the largest in the entire doping level.
 Therefore, it is necessary to check this pairing phase diagram in the physical origin.
-Let's start with perform a more thorough investigation on the detailed DOS.
+Let's start with a more thorough investigation on the detailed DOS.
 Fix at different doping, we consider the distribution of DOS in three orthogonal axes of the first brillouin zone.
 It shows significantly difference between 0.3 and other doping levels: Around 0.3 doping, DOS peaks at relatively large-$k_x(k_y)$ regime $k_x(k_y)\in (1.0,1.2)$ and relatively small-$k_z$ regime $k_z\approx 0.5$.
 But other doping cases are just opposite ---the DOS-peak's $k_x(k_y)$ is relatively small and $k_z$ is relatively large.
-In Fig. \ref{dosk}, we specify that by 0.1 doping case and 0.3 doping case.
-The reason why we focus on DOS-peak is that the regimes with relatively large DOS on the FS should be distributed with relatively large pairing gap amplitudes, so that the system can gain more energy from the superconducting condensation\cite{HuJ}.
-Besides, {{$p$-wave always be positive to $k$ }}, i.e, $p_z$-wave pairing amplitude should be low in small-$k_z$ regime and be high in large-$k_z$ regime.
+In Fig. \ref{dosk}, we illustrate that for 0.1 doping case and 0.3 doping case.
+The reason why we focus on DOS-peak is that the regimes with relatively large DOS on the FS should be distributed with relatively large pairing gap amplitudes, so that the system can gain more energy from the superconducting condensation \cite{HuJ}.
+Besides, the distribution of $p$-waves is typically positively correlated with the value of $k$, e.g., $p_z$-wave pairing gap should be low in small-$k_z$ regime and be high in large-$k_z$ regime.
 Therefore, the pairing-wave's symmetry depends on which direction the $k$ of DOS-peak is larger.
 For 0.3 doping in this system, $(p_x,p_y)$-wave pairing is the leading pairing symmetry since the DOS-peak's $k_x(k_y)$ is relatively large in comparison with $k_z$ as shown in Fig. \ref{dosk}(c) and (d).
 For other dopings, i.e, 0.1 doping, $p_z$-wave pairing is the leading pairing symmetry since the DOS-peak's $k_z$ is relatively large in comparison with $k_x(k_y)$ as shown in Fig. \ref{dosk}(a) and (b).
 Thus, the pairing symmetry near 0.3 doping is $(p_x,p_y)$-wave, which is different from other doping, and the $T_c$ maximum of $(p_x,p_y)$-wave is determined by the total DOS-peak as shown in Fig. \ref{band}(b) and 3D-quasi-1D lifshitz transition take place in this doping as shown in Fig. \ref{fs}(b).